hapax/hapax.github.io/assets/emcc.md

 ---

-*Exercise 6 (gravitational redshift).* We can use mass-energy equivalence to learn some fun facts about photons.
+*Exercise 6 (energy-momentum relation).* We end with an equivalent form of Einstein's equation

 <span style="padding-left: 20px; display:block">
 (a) First, show that